Universidades (TransMilenio)

 Universidades is a station on the TransMilenio mass-transit system of Bogotá, Colombia.

 Location

 The station is located in the sector of the historical center of the city, more specifically on the race 3 between the City of Lima and the 22nd street.
 It is accessed in two ways: through a traffic light crossing located The street 22 and by means of a tunnel that connects it with the station of the Waters.

-It serves the neighborhoods The Waters, Las Vegas and Las Nieves.
+It serves the neighborhoods Las Aguas, Las Vegas and Las Nieves.
 Also it is used by students of the different university institutions located in that zone.

 It also offers proximity to the hill of Monserrate, the historical center of La Candelaria, among others.

 Toponymy

 The station gets its name given the proximity of several universities and educational institutions in the area of the station.
 Among them they are the Universidad Jorge Tadeo Lozano, the Universidad de los Andes (Colombia), Universidad de la Salle, Universidad de La Paz, Universidad del Rosario, Universidad de La Plata, and University of America, among others, Others.